umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 The cloned git repository from Umbraco Cloud comes with its own `.gitignore` so files that should not be committed are already handled.

-As a rule of thumb all files that are required to run the Umbraco site should be committed to the git repository in the `*.Web` folder and deployed to Umbraco Cloud.
+All files that are required to run the Umbraco site should be committed to the git repository in the `*.Web` folder.
+From there they can be deployed to Umbraco Cloud.
 This includes assemblies (`*.dll`).

 {% hint style="info" %}